-The sub-fund may also use derivatives, subject to the applicable legal regulations, such as options, futuresFX forwards, credit derivatives and forward exchange transactions as well as inflation-indexed swaps, interest rate swaps, currency swaps and credit default swaps (CDS); the latter can be exercised with regard to a single registered issuer or several issuers, for the purpose of achieving the investment objectives and for the purpose of risk hedging.
-Investors should be aware that derivatives of this type can be more volatile than the underlying instruments.
+The sub-fund may also use derivative products, subject to the applicable legal regulations, such as options, futures, FX forwards, credit derivatives and forward exchange transactions as well as inflation-indexed swaps, interest rate swaps, currency swaps and credit default swaps (CDS); the latter can be exercised with regard to a single registered issuer or several issuers, for the purpose of achieving the investment objectives and for the purpose of risk hedging.
+Investors should be aware that derivative products of this type can be more volatile than the underlying instruments.